 Before you Board the Train

-Scan all of your important travel documents such as your passport, ID cards, insurance cards, and rail pass and e-mail them to yourself.
+Scan and send yourself an e-mail of all your important travel documents such as your passport, ID cards, insurance cards, and rail pass.
 These are crucial to have if any of your document are lost or stolen.
-The old method of making and keeping copies is flawed — you’re in trouble if you lose the hard copies, but digital records are forever.
+The old method of making and keeping copies is flawed, because you will be in trouble if you lose those hard copies, while digital copies are forever.

 Boarding the Train in Italy

 Board the train as early as possible and try to find a compartment with other backpackers, families, or business professionals.
 If you’re alone and female, look for a compartment with other women in it.
-And be prepared to change compartments if you feel uncomfortable.
+Be prepared to change compartments if you feel uncomfortable.

 Staying Safe on the Train in Italy

-Don’t leave any of your belongings unattended.
-Keep alert; you will take in more, remember more, and minimize your risk of being robbed.
-Don’t keep all of your money and credit cards on you in the same pocket; keep at least one card and some cash in a different place, preferably not on you.
-To avoid being pickpocketed, don’t keep your wallet in your back pocket, keep it in the front, especially in one that can be zipped or buttoned up, or even better, in an inside jacket pocket.
+Stay alert when traveling, you will observe and remember more about your surroundings, minimizing your risk of being robber.
+Don’t leave any of your belongings unattended, and do not keep all of your money and credit cards on you in the same pocket.
+Keep at least one card and some cash in a different place, preferably not on you.
+To avoid being pickpocketed, don’t keep your wallet in your back pocket, keep it in the front, especially in a pocket that can be zipped or buttoned up, or even better, in an inside jacket pocket.
 For extra security, you can also wear a money belt.

 As for sleeping on a train, it’s best to use your daypack as your pillow and wear your passport, cash and rail pass on you.
-And if the door to your cabin has a lock, make sure to lock it before you go to sleep.
+If the door to your cabin has a lock, make sure to lock it before you go to sleep.

 Leaving the Train

-This goes for wherever you are while traveling — always check your car or surroundings for any valuables left behind before leaving the train to make sure you haven’t forgotten anything.
+Any time you travel, always check your car or surroundings for any valuables left behind before leaving the train to make sure you haven’t forgotten anything.